On0n0k1/crispy_octo_fractals/README.md

 value until it reaches a certain valid condition (or hit the max number of iterations).

 The white part of the fractal are the regions where the max number of iterations has been reached.
-The dar regions are the regions where the lowest number of iterations were required.
+The dark regions are the pixels where the lowest number of iterations were needed.
 Every color in between is just to look pretty.

 Nice fractals can be really fun to zoom into, but they also demand a lot of processing power to generate.
 So multi-threading is the only option.
 I'm using my library